stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 In the end we decided not to code generate the API methods for a variety of reasons:

-1. Although we could re-use the type mapping for structures we anticipate that we _will_ want to manually fiddle with the signatures of the API methods, so we might as well craft them by hand.
+1. Although the structure type mapping logic could be reused it is anticipated that we _will_ want to manually fiddle with the signatures of the API methods, so they might as well be hand-crafted.

-2. The number of API methods is relatively small in comparison to the number of enumerations and structures.
+2. Also the number of API methods is relatively small in comparison to the number of enumerations and structures.

-3. We would also like to group related API methods, both for ease of finding a method and to break up the overall library.
-Obviously the header file has no notion of packaging so we would have to do this grouping manually anyway.
+3. Additionally we would also like to group related API methods, both for ease of finding a method and to break up the overall library.
+Obviously the header file has no notion of packaging so this grouping would have to be done manually anyway.

 4. Finally we also intend to document each method as we introduce it to JOVE, partially for future reference, but also to better understand the API.

-The code generator ran in a few milliseconds so we could iteratively modify the code until we achieved an acceptable level of results.
-As it turned out there were only two structures that did not automatically compile, since these were for an extension we had never heard of we simply deleted them.
+The generator ran in a matter of milliseconds so the code could be iteratively modified until an acceptable level of results was achieved.
+As it turned out there were only two structures that did not automatically compile, since these were for an extension we had never heard they were simply deleted.

 At the time of writing (for Vulkan version 1.1.101.0) the generator produced 390 structures and 142 enumerations.
 The API consisted of 91 methods (excluding extensions) so the decision to implement methods manually was not particularly onerous.

-In retrospect we spent far too much time messing around with CDT, and it certainly does not adhere to our goal of using well documented third-party tools.
-We probably ought to have tried to implement a custom parser (our requirements are relatively simple) and this may be something to consider for future versions of the Vulkan API.
+In retrospect far too much time messing around with CDT, and it certainly does not adhere to the goal of using well documented third-party tools.
+We probably ought to have tried to implement a custom header parser (our requirements are relatively simple) and this may be something to consider for future versions of the Vulkan API.